 Every event since then has had a capacity field of 60 teams.

 The North Shore Sporting Car Club has continued listen to all of the feedback from teams after the 2015, 2016 and 2017 events, and has incorporated all of the great suggestions, in an effort to create an event that offers outstanding value for money and maximum enjoyment for competitors.

-The event in 2018 will be run as a S1 and S2 event allowing cars with and without roll cages to compete and drivers as young as 14 years old.
+The event in 2018 will be again run as a S1 and S2 event allowing cars with and without Roll Cages, Restrictors or Log Books to compete and drivers as young as 14 years old.

-As the Clerk of Course, Brett Middleton has built a group of friendly volunteers to ensure you ENJOY THE EVENT.
+Clerk of Course, Brett Middleton, assisted by Angus Fraser and Bill Fry as event secretary have built a group of friendly volunteers to ensure you ENJOY THE EVENT.

 Please, ask us anything, we will do our very best to accommodate your requests to ensure you get good value and have fun.

-There will be one 3km stage, running in two directions, with three passes in each direction.
+There will be one 2.5 km stage, (slightly shorter this year to be %100 gravel and avoid the asphalt section) running in two directions, with three passes in each direction.

 The best two runs in each direction count towards the final results.

-70% of the course is gravel, 25% is grass that becomes clay after the first run, the remaining 5% is straight line asphalt.
+70 % of the course this year is gravel, 30% is grass that becomes clay after the first run,.

 And the lowest transport distance of any event.